abwatson1995/lyric-word-count/README.md

   </ul>
 </p>

-<p>Oddly enough, the song's title words do not appear with equal frequecy.
-In fact, the word "next" occured 42 times, with "you" and "next" appearing 38 and 37 times respectfully.</p>
+<p>Interestingly, the song's title words do not appear with equal frequecy.
+In fact, the word "next" occured 42 times, with "you" and "next" appearing 38 and 37 times, respectfully.</p>